-Valeant Pharmaceuticals International (formerly Biovail) is Canada's largest publicly traded drugmaker.
-The multinational specialty pharmaceutical company specializes in developing, manufacturing, and marketing neurological and dermatological treatments, with a portfolio of branded prescription, branded generic, and OTC products.
-Products in its dermatology segment include genital herpes treatment Zovirax and acne treatment Acanya, while products in its neurology segment include antidepressant Wellbutrin XL.
-With manufacturing sites in Canada, Mexico, Brazil, and Poland, product sales are made around the world; the US is Valeant's largest market.
+Bausch Health (formerly Valeant Pharmaceuticals International) is Canada's largest publicly traded drugmaker.
+The multinational specialty pharmaceutical company specializes in developing, manufacturing, and marketing pharmaceuticals and medical devices, with a portfolio of branded prescription, branded generic, and OTC products.
+Its core specialty areas are eye care (largely due to the work of its Bausch + Lomb subsidiary), gastroenterology, and dermatology.
+Subsidiary Salix Pharmaceuticals makes such gastrointestinal medications as Xifaxan, Relistor, and Lucemyra.
+Products in Bausch Health's dermatology segment include genital herpes treatment Zovirax and acne treatment Acanya.

 Sales and Marketing

 Bausch Health's top customers are wholesale distributors McKesson and AmerisourceBergen (each accounting for about 20% of revenue) as well as Cardinal Health (more than 10%); the loss of any of those customers could significantly impact the firm's fiscal health.
 Other customers include hospitals, physicians, and pharmacies.

 Bausch Health's revenue fell for the third year in a row in 2018 -- as expected -- because of divestitures and discontinuations.
 Net income has been more sporadic but is down significantly since 2014.

 In 2018 the company reported revenue of $8.4 billion, down 4% from the prior year.
 The Bausch + Lomb/International segment was impacted by the divestitures of a trio of skincare brands and its iNova Pharmaceuticals business.
 Similarly, the Diversified Products segment was impacted by the divestitures of Dendreon (cancer), Obagi (skincare), and Sprout (sexual health).